blacklightpy/vaultofknowledge/History/Israel-Palestine Peace Ideas.md

 - One State proposal
 	- Isratine
-		- Among Palestinians, it is opposed by Islamists
+		- Among Palestinians, it is opposed by Islamists who think it goes agains
 - Two State proposal
 - Three State proposal